cyberased/cyberased.github.io/about.md

 permalink: /about/
 ---

+## Author: Petr Spirik

-Global enterprise cyber security director, CISO and privacy enthusiast with passion for cross-disciplinary implications of technology development to our sociaty and individual life.
+Cyber, security and privacy enthusiast with passion for cross-disciplinary implications of technology development to all of us.
+Cyberpunk, horror & dystopia are my favourite genres, yet I prefer them to stay in the fiction department of my library.
+I read, think & form opinions a lot.

-### Blog
+## Blog: Cyberased

-This is a personal space for capturing my thoughts, ideas and bits & pieces of information I find interesting, while reading and/or surfing online.
+This is my personal space for capturing thoughts & ideas, as well as storing interesting bits & pieces of information found either online or offline.

 ### Contact me